 Major issues of h5diff

-h5diff is a command line tool that compare two HDF5 files or objects and report the differences.
+h5diff is a command line tool that compares two HDF5 files or objects and reports the differences.
 The tool provides options on what to compare and how to compare.
-For details, see the online guide at http://www.hdfgroup.org/HDF5/doc/RM/Tools.html#Tools-Diff.
+For details, see the online h5diff description.

 This section briefly describes some major issues regarding h5diff.
 It is not meant to be comprehensive.